What Is a Mouse Jiggler?

 Why Mouse Jigglers Are a Cybersecurity Threat

-• Bypassing Security Controls: Mouse jigglers can easily circumvent critical and basic security controls, such as automatic log-off, which are designed to protect systems from being left unattended.
+- Bypassing Security Controls: Mouse jigglers can easily circumvent critical and basic security controls, such as automatic log-off, which are designed to protect systems from being left unattended.
 When a system remains logged in due to the device simulating user activity, it becomes vulnerable to unauthorized access.
 This increases the risk of data breaches, phishing attacks, and cyberattacks.

-• Introducing Malicious Code: These devices, typically sourced from untrusted manufacturers, may contain malware, spyware, or other forms of malicious code.
+- Introducing Malicious Code: These devices, typically sourced from untrusted manufacturers, may contain malware, spyware, or other forms of malicious code.
 Mouse jigglers are not subject to the same security vetting processes as other hardware, making them a potential vehicle for introducing harmful software into corporate networks.
 Once connected, these devices can facilitate the spread of viruses, compromise sensitive information, and exploit vulnerabilities in web-application security or cloud security.

-• Compliance Violations: Clearly, mouse jigglers violate typical organizational security policies, which prohibit the use of unauthorized devices.
+- Compliance Violations: Clearly, mouse jigglers violate typical organizational security policies, which prohibit the use of unauthorized devices.
 However, the concern goes beyond internal policy breaches.
 For Chief Information Security Officers (CISOs) and Data Protection Officers (DPOs), the real risk is the potential for data privacy breaches.
 Keeping systems active without user oversight increases the risk of social-engineering and unauthorized access to confidential data, which can cause reputational damage and hefty penalties.

 Recent News Highlights the Risk

 Recent news reports underscore the severity of this threat.
 For instance, Wells Fargo fired over a dozen employees who used mouse jigglers to simulate active work.
-This incident was reported to the Financial Industry Regulatory Authority (FINRA), highlights the potential misuse of these devices and their implications for security awareness and security management.
+This incident was reported to the Financial Industry Regulatory Authority (FINRA), and highlights the potential misuse of these devices and their implications for security awareness and security management.

 As more organizations turn to remote and hybrid work arrangements, the rise of mouse jiggler use is likely to grow.
 It’s crucial for CISOs to understand that traditional cybersecurity defense layers, such as Endpoint Detection and Response (EDR) and Mobile Device Management (MDM) platforms, may not detect or remediate mouse jigglers programmatically and continuously.
 These tools typically monitor for malware and unauthorized access, but they may not detect unauthorized hardware that simulates user activity.